 The new coronavirus is scary, and lots of information is flying around in the pandemic.
 But please, don't believe everything you read, even if it came from scientists.
 Before panicking about news, wait for real, actual confirmation (and peer review) from scientists outside of a Twitter scrum.

-Case in point, today a group of scientists based in India took the genome sequences of Wuhan coronavirus, did some armchair analysis (literally, all the work they did could be done from a desk in about an hour) which they shared in a pre-print (i.e. this hasn't gone through peer-review by other scientists yet), and found that it had similarities to the genome of...HIV.
+Case in point, today a group of scientists based in India took the genome sequences of 201-nCoV, the novel coronavirus, did some armchair analysis (literally, all the work they did could be done from a desk in about an hour) which they shared in a pre-print (i.e. this hasn't gone through peer-review by other scientists yet), and found that it had similarities to the genome of...HIV.

 Update, February 2nd: The paper has been withdrawn, following widespread criticism, like the kind below.